 The project area is outside of mapped floodplains, as described in Section 2.12.
-No project components are planned that would encroach on these floodways.
-The project is not anticipated to exacerbate the effects of climate change in terms of precipitation depth in floodplains.
+No project components are planned that would encroach on these floodways, and no change to the 100-year water surface elevation is anticipated from the project.